Embeds for AMP Framework

 Enter some test URLs (one per line) and hit the button to generate a sample AMP article with those embeds:

 Please disable Flash in your browser if you see a playback problem.
 It properly emulates a mobile environment.
 Some publishers, say, Dailymotion would give preference to Flash over HTML5 players if it is available, but Flash is not allowed in sandboxed iFrames that AMP uses.

-Avoid placing iFrames close to the top of the page
+Avoid placing some iFrames close to the top

 Special case: Facebook embeds